cyverse-de/de-database/README.md

 - The database must exist.
 - The account being used to access must be the owner of the database and relevant schemas.
-- The `uuid-ossp` extension must already be installed.
+- The `uuid-ossp` extension must already be installed in the database by a superuser.

 ## Database URLs